ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

 ### Attester and Attesting Environment

-Per {{I-D.ietf-rats-architecture}} Figure 2, an Attester and a corresponding Attesting Environment might not share common code or even hardware boundaries.
+Per {{-rats-arch}} Figure 2, an Attester and a corresponding Attesting Environment might not share common code or even hardware boundaries.
 Consequently, an Attester implementation needs to ensure that any Evidence which originates from outside the Attesting Environment MUST have been collected and delivered securely before any Attesting Environment signing may occur.
 After the Verifier performs its appraisal, it will include sufficient information in the Attestation Results to enable a Relying Party to have confidence that the Attester's trustworthiness is represented via Trustworthiness Claims signed by the appropriate Attesting Environment.